 Read More From Remedygrove

 Prosacea's instructions say to apply twice a day, but I started off with only one application every other day for a week, then every day for a week, and will be going to twice a day.
 I did this because I find that many rosacea creams/gels need a little time for your skin to get used to without drying out like crazy.
 I have applied it faithfully for two weeks so far, and every morning I have been seeing great improvement!
 This method really worked for me.

 The first thing to go was the redness, then the bumps, and now the residue outlines and a few blemishes are left.
 They seem to be getting smaller every day.
 Prosacea has taken away my flares and has given my face a chance to heal.
 I cannot tell you how happy I am about this!
 I have been getting compliments on my skin, and believe me, that never happens.
 I recommend this highly.
 It sells for about $10 at your local CVS/Walgreen, and unlike other very expensive creams/gels out there, this one has worked for me (hopefully for you too), and it's really cheap in comparison.
 I hope this gel works for others out there!

 Instructions and Tips

 The directions say to put on a thin layer . . . so put on a thin layer.
-I really advise to start off once every other day.
-I am not a doctor, but many people who try these gels/creams put way too much on the first few times and either they break-out or dry out.
+I really advise you to start off once every other day.
+I am not a doctor, but many people who try these gels/creams put way too much on the first few times, and either they break out or dry out.

 If you suffer from a sulfur allergy, do not use this product.
 If you suspect you have a sulfur allergy, do a simple skin test to make sure you wan't react to this product.